Derro – noun – deh-row

 Wog – noun – wog

-The exact origin and definition of ‘wog’ is still unclear.
-Some claim it to be a derivative of the term ‘gollywog’ however most now believe it to be an acronym for ‘Western Oriented/Oriental Gentlemen.’
-Originally, the term was used in a derogative manner but now the subcultures of Australia have seemed to adopt it into their vernacular, resulting in popular Australian films such as Wog Boy
+The exact origin and definition of “wog” is still unclear.
+Originally, the term was used in a derogative manner but now the subcultures of Australia seem to have adopted it into their vernacular, resulting in popular Australian films such as Wog Boy.

 “Dude I love tabouli.”